top of page

 From 2003 the Edge was discontinued, and the Lo-Pro Edge was replaced by the "Edge Pro", produced by Gotoh again.

 The Edge Pro was produced until 2009 and was fitted to Ibanez's Prestige line and most Signature models.
 Left handed finishes for the Prestige line were 2ELJ11LK (Cosmo black), 2EL1J11LG (gold), and 2EL1J11LPC (powder Cosmo.)
-Left hand models were the 2003-2008 RG1570L and 2009 RG1550ML.
+Left hand models were the 2003 RG2570EXL, 2003-2008 RG1570L, and 2009 RG1550ML.
 The 2009 limited edition left handed JS1200L Joe Satriani Signature was available in chrome only.

 Edge Pro II

-Also in 2003, Ibanez released a cheaper version of the Edge Pro for its mid-level models made in Korea, the Edge Pro II.
+Also in 2003, Ibanez released the "Edge Pro II" for its Korean-made models, and to replace the unpopular Lo-TRS II.
 It was manufactured in Korea.
-As with the Edge Pro, the Edge Pro II can be strung either with or without removing the ball ends of the strings.
-It has a threader tremolo collar instead of the push-in system on the Edge Pro.
-It was featured on all Korean-made RG models utilizing double-locking systems.
+As with the Edge Pro, the Edge Pro II can be strung either with or without removing the ball ends of the strings and the saddles have integrated string locks.
+It has a threaded tremolo collar instead of the push-in system on the Edge Pro.
+It has knife edge inserts which are replaceable.
+The Edge Pro II was featured on all Korean-made RG models utilizing double-locking systems until 2005.

-Lefty Ibanez models fitted with the Edge Pro II were the 2003-2004 RG320FML and the 2004 RG370DXL that was made in Korea.
-(From 2005 the RG370DXL would thereafter been manufactured in Indonesia.)
+Lefty Ibanez models fitted with the Edge Pro II were the 2003 RG370BL, 2003 RG320FAL, 2003-2004 RG320FML and the 2004 RG370DXL that were made in Korea.
+(From 2005-2010 the RG370DXL would thereafter been manufactured in Indonesia.)

-ZR (Zero Resistance)
+ZR (Zero Resistance) tremolo with ZPS (Zero Point System)

-The S420L is the only production Ibanez left-handed model ever to employ the ZR tremolo, produced from 2010-2013 in Indonesia.
+The S420L is the only production Ibanez left-handed model ever to employ the original ZR tremolo, produced from 2010-2013 in Indonesia.

 Edge III